forged-circuit/digital-privacy/docs/licensing.md

 You may NOT:

+* Sell raw blocklists as a standalone product
 * Remove attribution
-* Redistribute as a standalone product without credit
-* Sell the data alone without significant modification or added value
 * Misrepresent authorship
+* Redistribute as a competing dataset without modification or added value

 ---